First aid training - Covid-19 update

-We have a number of resources available to help refresh first aid skills without attending a classroom based course, including:
+We have a number of resources available to help keep your first aid skills refreshed including:

 - If you've attended one of our first aid courses, you can access our free online community Safe Hands that is designed to help you keep your first aid skills up to date.

-- Download our free first aid apps, available both on Apple Store and Google Play.
+- Download our British Red Cross First aid apps available both on Apple Store and Google Play.